 It is OK to seal the end grain using epoxy or other clear varnishes like polyurethane.

-Because if the bark is not sturdy, the coating will be prone to chip or fall off.
+But for sealing other parts and the bark of green lumber, you must be cautious.
+Because if the bark is not sturdy, the coating will be prone to chipping or falling off.

 The best way to prevent that is by covering the entire slab (including the open sides and bark) with an epoxy coat.
+This will seal the wood better and prevent the bark from falling off easily.

 Alternatively, you can use epoxy on the open sides and an oil finish on the rest of the item, including bark.

-If you prefer to paint or stain over greenwood, apply a coat of stain-blocking primer to the fresh bare wood before painting.
+If you prefer to paint or stain over greenwood, apply a coat of stain-blocking oil-based primer to the fresh bare wood before painting.

 This will prevent the wood from getting discolored or spoiled when the tree oils seep out of the wood – which is a natural process for wood as it dries with time.